AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/color-tagging.md

 **Color tagging (with mask)**

-This method uses a deep-learning-based foreground extractor to identify objects in the foreground.
-Once the foreground objects are extracted, a histogram is computed over the dominant colors as previously described for both, the foreground and background regions, along with the entire image.
+This method uses a deep-learning based foreground extractor to identify objects in the foreground.
+Once the foreground objects are extracted, a histogram is computed over the dominant colors for both, the foreground and background regions, along with the entire image.

 **Tone extraction**

-On top of the above variants, one can configure the service to retrieve a histogram of tones over the -
+In addition to the variants mentioned above, one can configure the service to retrieve a histogram of tones for:

-- Overall image (when using full image variant)
+- The overall image (when using full image variant)
-- Overall image and foreground and background regions (when using the variant with masking).
+- The overall image, and foreground and background regions (when using the variant with masking)

 The following image was used in the example shown in this document: